 - driving the right car

 - being outdoors

 These are really tough questions as we can often contradict ourselves and even be unsure of how we feel about things.
 That’s ok!
 The point is simply to think about these important things often.

 Life is a journey and understanding yourself is a life-long mission!

 Learn to say no

-So before you next find yourself saying yes to something you don’t actually want to do, learn to say ‘no’!
+So before you next find yourself saying yes to something you don’t actually want to do, learn about the power of saying no.

 Set time-box limits to errands